 Add This Candy to the List of Foods to Avoid While Pregnant

-- The risk is associated with large amounts of licorice consumption, identified as 250 grams (just about a cup) of licorice per week.
+- The risk is associated with large amounts of licorice consumption, which for the study was identified as 250 grams (just about a cup) of licorice per week.
 This correlates with 500 mg of glycyrrhizin, the ingredient of concern.

-- Twizzlers don’t contain glycyrrhizin.
+- If you’re worried about Twizzlers, they don’t contain glycyrrhizin.
 (They’re really not licorice at all.)
 Black Licorice Twizzlers Twists contain the similar-sounding glycerin, but that is not the same thing.

 If you are craving licorice, researchers emphasize that it is certainly safe in moderation.
 But if you’re looking for healthier alternatives to satisfy your sweet tooth, get some expert advice here.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.